blackmirag3/Classify/docs/DeveloperGuide.md

 - The parser must be effective in breaking down the user's input into its constituent commands, with further breakdown if an associated argument is added.
 - The parser should be quick and effective in understanding the user's input, with simple prompts given to help the user in correctly parsing the command through the input parser.
 - Allowing the user to input optional arguments.
 For example, the user could type `view <student name>`, which takes in the "student name" as an optional argument.
 This is to increase the robustness of the program, which accounts for the two types of users, one who just types in `view`, and the other as formerly mentioned above.
 - Error handling must be intuitive for the user, so that appropriate error messages are produced if the user does not input a valid command.
-The error handling should also be robust, to account for the event a user is incapable in following instructions.
+The error handling should also be robust, to account for the event a user is incapable of following instructions.

 #### Implementation and rationale